 Most plastic or glass pitcher style filters will effectively reduce or remove chlorine, which is often the main pollutant of concern with consumers.
 A faucet water filter is another affordable option, which will give you filtered water direct from your tap.

-If you’re looking for a more permanent filter that should last you a lifetime, a Big Berkey is one of the most powerful gravity-fed, countertop filters you can buy.
-Reverse osmosis systems are another powerful and popular choice, which again should last you for many years.
+If you’re looking for a more permanent filter that should last you a lifetime, reverse osmosis systems are another powerful and popular choice.

 Filtering water for your bath, shower, and laundry

 If you want your bath, cleaning, and laundry water to be filtered as well, you’ll need a whole house water filter system.

 If you’re happy to just filter your shower water though, a water filter for the shower may suffice.